w3f/polkadot-wiki/docs/learn-auction.md

 ---

-The parachain slots of Polkadot will be sold according to an unpermissioned [Candle auction](https://en.wikipedia.org/wiki/Candle_auction) which has been slightly modified to be secure on a blockchain.
+The parachain slots of Polkadot will be sold according to an unpermissioned [Candle auction](https://en.wikipedia.org/wiki/Candle_auction) that has been slightly modified to be secure on a blockchain.

 ## Mechanics of a Candle auction